derekfeger/visibility_analysis/README.md

 each point, and an optional shapefile of all the input points with an updated attribute table reflecting the results of the analysis.

+Created in the spring of 2014 as part of my independent study in my senior year at the University of Pittsburgh.

 Installation:
 -------------